 Ratio of Debt-to-Income

-Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts are paid.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you've paid your other recurring debts.

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes credit card payments, car loans, child support, etcetera.
+The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Pre-Qualification Calculator.

-Don't forget these are only guidelines.
-We'd be happy to pre-qualify you to determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We will be thrilled to help you pre-qualify to help you determine how much you can afford.